-PHIL 499 - Directed Studies in Philosophy Every Year, 1 to 3 (varies)
+PHIL 499 - Directed Studies in Philosophy

 An opportunity to do intensive study on a special topic or figure of particular interest to the student.
 Students work closely with a member of the philosophy faculty in tutorial meetings.
 Students must apply in advance to a member of the philosophy faculty.